ushahidi/pingapp/README-DESIGN-GUIDE.md

 ### Semantic HTML & SASS Mixins

-The PING codebase uses semantic HTML, [Sass mixins provided by Foundation](http://foundation.zurb.com/docs/components/grid.html) and custom [Sass placeholders](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_).
+The PING code base uses semantic HTML, [Sass mixins provided by Foundation](http://foundation.zurb.com/docs/components/grid.html) and custom [Sass placeholders](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_).

 >#####Semantic HTML is defined as:
->*1. the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages rather than merely to define its presentation or look*
+>*1. the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages rather than merely to define its presentation or look*

 ####Example - tab: